lukelex/csv_record/README.md

 ```

 ###Has Many
-Extending the previous example, you can use the `has_many` method to stablish the inverse relationship:
+Extending the previous example, you can use the `has_many` method to establish the inverse relationship:
 ```ruby
 class Company
   include CsvRecord::Document